-While most of the information in this edition is material from the previous version of the Guidelines (v3.0), the information has been updated.
-A new section, Overview of the Guidelines has been added.
+While most of the information in this edition is material from the previous version of the Guidelines (v3.1), the information has been updated.
 Each section includes references to more detailed information contained in the companion Rainbow Books.

 We hope this new format will be helpful in understanding UHD technologies as well as planning for new or expanded Ultra HD services.